tyler-j-f/tile-api/README.md

 ```
 ### Running the app and resetting all SQL tables
 * When testing this application, we sometimes need to reset it completely
-  * This can be done to test the app
   * This will have to be done if you deploy a new version of the smart contracts.
 This will clear out metadata from the older deploy of the smart contracts.

 Run (from project root)